EpiLink/EpiLink/docs/Api.md

 * HTTP error, no body: There was an error processing the request, usually internal
 * HTTP error with API response body (success set to false and message non-null): You can display the message to the user safely.
 It may, for example, tell the user that he is banned.
 The [error code](#error-codes) in the [attached data](#errordata) will tell you more about which error happened.
 [Error code 101](#1xx-codes) (Account creation is not allowed) is very relevant here.
 * The continuation's `next` is set to `continue`: You can go on with the registration requests.
 * The continuation's `next` is set to `login`: The registration is no longer valid, and the user has been logged in.
-The response has SessionId header that you can use right away.
+The response has a SessionId header that you can use right away.

 ### POST /register